 - for other activities that may disrupt the Library

-- Users must abide by all local, state, and federal laws and fire codes.
+Users must abide by all local, state, and federal laws and fire codes.
 While on Library property, users must abide by the Library’s Rules of Conduct.
 Open flames and alcoholic beverages are not permitted.
 No furniture or objects may be placed within 3 feet of fire extinguishers or fire exits.

 Admission fees may be charged and products and services may be sold inside rooms by users who have paid the For-Profit fee to use the room.